-- Hospital System Transformation & Stakeholder Engagement - GMCB, in collaboration with the Director of Health Care Reform, to develop and conduct a data-informed, patientfocused, community-inclusive engagement process for Vermont's hospitals to reduce inefficiencies, lower costs, improve population health outcomes, reduce health inequities, and increase access to essential services while maintaining sufficient capacity for emergency management. - Outlines requirements for engagement process, including that it is conducted by the Director of Health Care Reform. - On or before January 15, 2023, the GMCB shall provide an update on the community engagement process.
+- Hospital System Transformation & Stakeholder Engagement - GMCB, in collaboration with the Director of Health Care Reform, to develop and conduct a data-informed, patient-focused, community-inclusive engagement process for Vermont's hospitals to reduce inefficiencies, lower costs, improve population health outcomes, reduce health inequities, and increase access to essential services while maintaining sufficient capacity for emergency management. - On or before January 15, 2023, the GMCB shall provide an update on the community engagement process.